csc-training/geocomputing_course/materials/own_project.md

    - You can use the `--partition=test` to check that your batch job script is correct and everything is interpreted correctly
       - Limits : 15 min, 2 nodes
       - Job turnaround usually very fast even if machine is "full"
-      - Can be useful to spot typos, missing files, _etc_. before submitting a job that will idle in the queue
+      - Can be useful to spot typos, missing files, _etc_. before submitting a job that migh stay waiting in the queue
 - How many cores and memory to allocate?
    - This depends on many things, so you have to try it out
    - Check the output of the `seff` command to ensure that CPU and memory efficiencies are as high as possible